Investors favour growth measures in Italy, fear more uncertainty

-CERNOBBIO, Italy, March 8 Former comic Beppe Grillo's triumph in Italy's election could herald growth-boosting policies that investors would broadly welcome although his call for a vote on leaving the euro could unnerve markets.
+CERNOBBIO, Italy Former comic Beppe Grillo's triumph in Italy's election could herald growth-boosting policies that investors would broadly welcome although his call for a vote on leaving the euro could unnerve markets.

 Grillo's populist 5-Star Movement emerged as the largest party in a general election last month after voters turned against the austerity measures introduced by outgoing prime minister Mario Monti's government of technocrats.